 The European Commission-League of Arab States Liaison Office (ECLASLO) in Malta promotes since 2009 inter-regional dialogue in culture, crisis management, diplomatic training and electoral observation.

 Recently security and stability became priority concerns for the EU and the League.
 A focused cooperation has been fostered to address regional challenges such as the fight against terrorism and regional conflicts, especially in Libya, Syria and Yemen.
 The Euro-Arab cooperation aims to provide integrated regional responses to these strategic challenges, preventing and counteracting crises in order to build peace in the region.

-EU-LAS cooperation on conflict prevention, early warning and crisis response is implemented since 2010 - through the project "Strengthening crisis response capacities of the League of Arab States".
-Its first phase ran from 2010 to 2014 pursuing the following objectives:
+EU-LAS cooperation on conflict prevention, early warning and crisis response was implemented in the period 2010 to 2014 - through the project "Strengthening crisis response capacities of the League of Arab States" pursuing the following objectives:

 LAS Secretariat has been implementing an EU-financed project on Small Arms and Light Weapons (SALW) based on Council Decision (CFSP) 1998/1789 in support of combating the illicit trade in and proliferation of small arms and light weapons in the member states of the League of Arab States.